scm-manager/cli/docs/en/installation/homebrew.md

 ---
-title: Mac OS X
+title: Homebrew
-subtitle: SCM-Manager CLI Client installation on OS X using homebrew
+subtitle: SCM-Manager CLI Client installation using homebrew
 displayToc: true
 ---

 # Homebrew
-To install the SCM-Manager CLI Client on OS X we offer a [Homebrew](https://brew.sh/) tap.
+To install the SCM-Manager CLI Client we offer a [Homebrew](https://brew.sh/) tap.
 This CLI Client does not work standalone but need a running SCM-Manager server.

 ## Quickstart